tolicodes/articles/wip/modern-tdd.md

 ## Storybook based development
+### Why develop in isolation
 Generally, developers are used to creating components inside the actual application, many times nested quite deep in the app.
-This is no

-### Why develop in isolation
+This is not an approach that promotes reusability and scalability.
+Often times, your components will be titely coupled to how the app implements them, and it will be difficult to reuse them in other apps, or even the same app.

+When you begin w
 ### Setting up storybook
 ### Building a StyleGuide
 ### Converting your test cases into Storybook stories